cjw21824/100-days-of-code/log.md

 **Link to work:** Still no link :).
 Access upon request, or maybe you can add it to your discord server one of these days!
 It needs a website, I know...

+### Day 3: June 26, 2021

+**Today's Progress**: Implemented a bag table and model for my discord bot

+**Thoughts:** Lots of work tomorrow to get this bag log set up for the character.
+Also need to work on populating the weapons bag with some type of script.
+It would be cool if I could pull in all of the weapons from some existing weapons database.
+I could then populate my own rarity and stat values.

+**Link to work:** Still no link :).
+Access upon request, or maybe you can add it to your discord server one of these days!
+It needs a website, I know...